riquedev/Residence-Portuguese/README.md

 # Residence-Portuguese
-Este repositório é apenas um YML com a tradução do plugin "Residence" para Português (Brasil)
+This repository is just a YML with the translation of the plugin "Residence" to Portuguese (Brazil)